lmccart/socialsoul-1/README.md

 ### to run
 0. open terminal and start mongo `mongod`
 0. open a new terminal tab and start nginx `nginx`
-0. nginx will return immediately, then start node `node app`
+0. nginx will return immediately, then start node `forever start app.js`

 ### endpoints